spyderdyne/ESP-MQTT-JSON-Digital-LEDs/README.md

 # ESP MQTT JSON Digital LEDs

-This is my version of the NodeMCU LED strip controller, based on bruhAutomation's [project](https://github.com/bruhautomation/ESP-MQTT-JSON-Digital-LEDs), with my modifications, including:
+This is my version of the NodeMCU LED strip controller, based on bruhAutomation's [project](https://github.com/bruhautomation/ESP-MQTT-JSON-Digital-LEDs), with my own modifications, including:

 - Ability to control mutliple strips at once using grouped MQTT topics
 - A fix for flickering issues with faster chipsets (FastLED interrupt issue)
 - Additional effects written by me (Christmas tree, Sine Wave, Random Stars)
-- Making the entire product "production-quality"
+- Making the entire project "production-quality" using a

 #### Supported Features Include
 - RGB Color Selection